Island Resources Foundation

 Since 2009, a major program thrust of Island Resources Foundation has been the detailed description of environmental conditions in the major islands of the British Virgin Islands.
 The result is a series of island environmental profiles for the major islands of the BVIs.

-See the links at IRF Policy Publications for a detailed list of currently available island environmental profiles and related papers for Jost van Dyke, Virgin Gorda, and Anegada.
+See the links at IRF Policy Publications for a detailed list of currently available environmental profiles and related papers, including especially the recent profiles for:

-We are currently fund raising for the last and most complex profile (Tortola-Beef Island) that we will be beginning in early 2014.
+We are currently fund raising for the final and most complex profile in the British Virgin Islands sequence (Tortola-Beef Island and the many adjacent cays, from Scrub Island to Norman Island) that we will be writing in 2014.
 We urge and request you to contribute to the Foundation's environmental profile efforts at the secure JustGive web site.